KitE797/eco_genomics_2025/population_genomics/popgen_notes.md

         -   `2101_WISC_Fst.txt`
         -   Located in `~/projects/eco_genomics_2025/population_genomics/myresults/ANGSD/Fst`
 -   Also created a bash script called `PCAngsd_RCBS.sh` to use PCAngsd (iterative approach that refines estimation of allele frequencies for each individual as it finds clusters that the individual may have ancestry in)
+    -   Important options included 'K' (\# of groups or clusters to assign ancestry to).
+K = number of PCA eigenvalues + 1.
     -   Script located in `/gpfs1/home/k/a/kaeller/projects/eco_genomics_2025/population_genomics/myscripts`
     -   Input beagle file (which has the genotype likelihoods) is located in `/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/ANGSD/RSBS_poly.beagle.gz`
         -   Code for calculating genotype likelihoods is located in `/gpfs1/cl/ecogen/pbio6800/PopulationGenomics/scripts/ANGSD_RSBS_poly.sh`